hydroper-jet/lang/spec/1.0/source/src/jxml-components.md

 The class described in the XML file is referred throughout this section as *descClass*.

-## className
+## Root element

+The following semantics apply to the root element:

+* The root element of the XML file is a JXML instantiation.
+The component of the JXML instantiation is the class from which *descClass* inherits.
-The root element must assign the attribute `className` a fully package qualified name whose trailing name identifies the class name of *descClass*, as in:
+* The root element must assign the attribute `className` a fully package qualified name whose trailing name identifies the class name of *descClass*, as in:

 ```xml
 <e:Application xmlns:e="org.example" className="org.example.Main">